luixxiul/ansible-role-etherpad/docs/configuring-etherpad.md

 etherpad_database_password: YOUR_DATABASE_PASSWORD_HERE
 ```

-### Enable admin user (optional)
+### Create admin user (optional)

-You can enable an admin user account for authentication.
+You can create an admin user account for authentication.
 The admin user account is used by:
   - default HTTP basic authentication if no plugin handles authentication
   - authentication plugins
   - authorization plugins

 The admin user can access to `/admin` page.
 Authentication and authorization plugins may define additional properties.
+Note that `/admin` page will not be available, if the admin user is not created.

-To enable the admin user, add the following configuration to your `vars.yml` file.
+To create the admin user, add the following configuration to your `vars.yml` file.
 Make sure to replace `YOUR_USERNAME_HERE` and `YOUR_PASSWORD_HERE` with your own values.

 ```yaml
 etherpad_admin_username: YOUR_USERNAME_HERE